MacGregor Ranch 1

 - Increase in understory biodiversity (forbs, grasses, and shrubs)

-Cheley Camps of Colorado 1
+Cheley Camps of Colorado (Phase 1)

-This ~200ac project was completed on the Cheley Camps of Colorado's main summer camp property.
-This camp host kids of all ages for a wide array of outdoor summer activities.
-The forest composed of lodgepole pine, Douglas-fir, ponderosa pine, and quacking aspen.
-Historically the site would of contained a larger proportion of ponderosa and aspen than current conditions allow.
-Due to modern-day fire suppression, the lodgepole pine and douglas fir was enabled to encroach on the historical forest types and essentially take over.
-This site had a very high risk of a catastrophic wildfire occurrence and a mechanical forest treatment has benefited the entire Big Thompson watershed and town of Estes Park.
-Through removing heavy fuel loads and restoring the forest back to historic reference conditions, the conservation district was able restore species composition and tree vigor, enhance wildlife habitat, and mitigate heavy fuels loads to reduce the risk of wildfire spread.
+This ~200 acre project was completed on the Cheley Camps of Colorado's main summer camp property.
+This camp hosts kids of all ages for a wide array of outdoor summer activities.
+The forest is composed of Lodgepole Pine, Douglas-Fir, Ponderosa Pine, and Quacking Aspen.
+Historically, the site would have contained a larger proportion of Ponderosa and Aspen than current conditions allow.
+Due to modern-day fire suppression, the Lodgepole Pine and Douglas-Fir was enabled to encroach on the historical forest types and essentially take over.
+This site had a very high risk of a catastrophic wildfire occurrence.

 Benefits